 “Safety is aviation’s top priority.
 We are the safest form of transport because we work together as an industry with governments to implement global standards.
 With the economic cost associated with border closures rising daily and a second-wave of infections taking hold, the aviation industry must call on this expertise to unite with governments and medical testing providers to find a rapid, accurate, affordable, easy-to-operate, and scalable testing solution that will enable the world to safely re-connect and recover,” said de Juniac.

-This post was published on %s = human-readable time difference 1:45 pm
+This post was published on 23 September 2020 1:45 pm